-Girls Out Loud is a social enterprise, not for profit, established in 2010 on a mission to raise the aspirations of teenage girls in the UK.
+Girls Out Loud is a social enterprise, not-for-profit, established in 2010 on a mission to raise the aspirations of teenage girls in the UK.

 They create and deliver a range of early intervention programmes from 2 hours to 12 months in duration, focused on improving confidence, self-belief, emotional resilience and aspirations.
 They are about empowerment in its purest form, helping girls find their voice and become more visible.

 Today, Caroline and Heather are co-founders and directors of Be Ethical Training because of these same goals, driven towards them by people who offered mentorship throughout their lives and careers.

 Thankfully because of this extra guidance, we have grown in confidence and self-esteem.
-We have developed a mindset that is helping us to achieve our goals everyday.”
+We have developed a mindset that is helping us to achieve our goals every day.”

-Young ‘middle girls’, who are not part of the gifted and talented or the hard to reach in schools.
+Young ‘middle girls’ who are not part of the gifted and talented or the hard to reach in schools.
 Girls who are not particularly failing but who could easily take a limiting path if unsupported.

 Jayne and her team inspire these girls to believe in themselves, know they are enough and encourage them to find their inner confidence to make the right choices.
 Everything Caroline and I needed to take the leap to become entrepreneurs.